 It Starts with Culture.

-A Safety Culture Assessment is a voluntary, non-punitive and confidential five-to-ten-day onsite process with a rigorous methodology that includes an online survey of staff, discussions with management, and observations of the railroads daily practices.
+A Safety Culture Assessment is a voluntary, non-punitive and confidential onsite process with a rigorous methodology that includes an online survey of staff, in person interviews with management and craft employees and observations of the railroad’s daily practices.

-The Assessment tools review the ten core elements of a strong safety culture, as adopted by the DOT Safety Council.
-At the conclusion of the Assessment, best practices from the railroad industry, and tools to address any opportunity areas are made available to the railroad.
+The Assessment tool follows the ten core elements of a strong safety culture, as adopted by the DOT Safety Council.
+At the conclusion of the Assessment, findings and opportunities are identified and resources are made available to the railroad to assist in strengthening their safety culture.

 A follow up Assessment may be conducted at the railroad’s request to measure the implementation and impact of new processes and practices.